natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/PB4Y-2%20(China).md

 | Tail || 400 || ±70° || -41°/+70°
 |-
 |}

+The turrets on the PB4Y have access to 3 belts, default, armoured, and universal.
+The worst belt will be the armoured target belt as it lacks any sort of incendiary round (75% AP / 25% tracer).
+The default belt is composed of a tracer round, AP round, AP-I round, and an incendiary round.
+Half of the belt is incendiary which will be effective in lighting enemy aircraft on fire.
+The best belt will be the universal belt which is 75% AP-I and 25% tracer.
+This belt has the highest composition of incendiary rounds and has the best chance of lighting aircraft on fire.
+Although pure AP rounds will be able to go through more armour, it is only marginally better (30 mm) than the AP-I rounds which are able to penetrate 28 millimetres of armour.

+The 6 turrets on the PB4Y provide an excellent amount of coverage.
+There are no blindspots, even directly below the aircraft as the dorsal turrets are able to traverse vertically down.
+The worst firing angle will be targets that come from the low 3 o'clock or 9 o'clock position as the front, rear, and beam turrets will be unable to engage.
+Another bad firing angle for the PB4Y will be enemy aircraft that approach from directly centerline from either the front or behind and below as the dorsal turrets and beam turrets are unable to engage in that angle.
+However, it's an incredibly tiny window and in most cases, the dorsal turrets will also be able to engage.
+The best firing angle will be targets that approach above you and in any position that isn't close to 90/270 degrees and 0/180 degrees.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->